Set-theoretic type solutions of the braid equation: Ideals of Hopf q -braces

 \section{Ideals of Hopf \texorpdfstring{$\mathbf{q}$}{q}-braces}

-In this section we introduce the notions of ideal of a Hopf $q$-brace and sub-Hopf $q$-brace of a Hopf $q$-brace with bijective antipode, and we begin the study of these structures.
+In this section we introduce the notions of an ideal and of a Hopf sub $q$-brace of a Hopf $q$-brace with bijective antipode, and we begin the study of these notions.

-\begin{definition} An {\em ideal} of a Hopf $q$-brace $\mathcal{H}$ is a Hopf ideal $I$ of $H$ such that $h\cdot k$, $k\cdot h$, $h\dpu k$ and $k\dpu h$ belong to $I$ for all $h\in H$ and $k\in I$. \end{definition}
+\begin{definition} An {\em ideal} of a Hopf $q$-brace $\mathcal{H} = (H,\cdot,\dpu)$ is a Hopf ideal $I$ of $H$ such that $h\cdot k$, $k\cdot h$, $h\dpu k$ and $k\dpu h$ belong to $I$, for all $h\in H$ and $k\in I$. \end{definition}

-\begin{proposition} Let $\mathcal{H}$ be a Hopf skew-brace.
-A Hopf ideal $I$ of $H$ is an ideal of $\mathcal{H}$ if and only if $h\dpu k$ and $k\dpu h$ belong to $I$ for all $h\in H$ and $k\in I$.
-Moreover, if the antipode of $H$ is bijective, then this happens if and only if $h\cdot k$ and $k\cdot h$ belong to $I$ for all $h\in H$ and $k\in I$. \end{proposition}
+\begin{proposition} Let $\mathcal{H} = (H,\cdot,\dpu)$ be a Hopf skew-brace.
+A Hopf ideal $I$ of $H$ is an ideal of $\mathcal{H}$ if and only if $h\dpu k$ and $k\dpu h$ belong to $I$, for all $h\in H$ and $k\in I$.
+Moreover, if the antipode of $H$ is bijective, then this happens if and only if $h\cdot k$ and $k\cdot h$ belong to $I$, for all $h\in H$ and $k\in I$. \end{proposition}